^

 • G4 – undifferentiated (high grade).

-Degrees G3 and G4 mean a significant predominance of atypical cells; such tumors grow rapidly, and the rate of their spread is higher than for tumors with differentiation at the level of G1 and G2.
+Grades G3 and G4 indicate a significant predominance of atypical cells; such tumors grow rapidly and their rate of spread is higher than that of tumors with differentiation at the G1 and G2 level.

-The main drawbacks of this classification are seen by specialists in the limited ability to more accurately reflect the heterogeneity of breast cancer, because in one group there were tumors having absolutely different biological and clinical profiles.
+The main drawbacks of this classification, according to experts, are the limited ability to more accurately reflect the heterogeneity of breast cancer, since one group included tumors with completely different biological and clinical profiles.
 As a result, the histological classification of breast cancer has minimal prognostic value.

 Immunohistochemical classification of breast cancer

-Thanks to the use of new molecular tumor markers, the expression of the cellular receptors of the tumor to estrogen (ER) and progesterone (PgR) and the status of HER2 (EGFR transmembrane protein receptor of the epidermal growth factor, stimulating cell growth), a new international classification of breast cancer that has proven prognostic value and allows more precise determination of the methods of therapy.
+Thanks to the use of new molecular tumor markers – the expression of tumor cell receptors for estrogen (ER) and progesterone (PgR) and the status of HER2 (transmembrane protein receptor of the epidermal growth factor EGFR, stimulating cell growth) – a new international classification of breast cancer has emerged, which has proven prognostic value and allows more accurate determination of therapy methods.

-Assuming the state of the estrogen and progesterone receptors, the activation of which leads to changes in the cells and tumor growth, the immunohistochemical classification of breast cancer distinguishes between hormone-positive tumors (ER +, PgR +) and hormone-negative (ER-, PgR-).
-Also, the status of EGFR receptors can be positive (HER2 +) or negative (HER2-), which has a profound effect on treatment tactics.
+Based on the state of estrogen and progesterone receptors, the activation of which leads to changes in cells and tumor growth, the immunohistochemical classification of breast cancer distinguishes between hormone-positive tumors (ER+, PgR+) and hormone-negative (ER-, PgR-).
+Also, the status of EGFR receptors can be positive (HER2+) or negative (HER2-), which fundamentally affects the treatment tactics.

-Hormone-positive breast cancer lends itself to hormonal therapy with drugs that lower the level of estrogen or block its receptors.
-As a rule, such tumors grow more slowly than hormone-negative ones.
+Hormone-positive breast cancer responds to hormone therapy with drugs that lower estrogen levels or block its receptors.
+These tumors tend to grow more slowly than hormone-negative ones.

-Mammology notes that patients with this type of neoplasm (which are more likely to occur after menopause and affect the lining tissues) in the short term have a better prognosis, but cancer with ER + and PgR + can sometimes give relapses after many years.
+Mammologists note that patients with this type of neoplasm (which often occurs after menopause and affects the tissues lining the ducts) have a better prognosis in the short term, but cancer with ER+ and PgR+ can sometimes recur after many years.

-Hormone-negative tumors are much more often diagnosed in women who have not yet gone through menopause; the data of neoplasia are not treated with hormonal drugs and increase faster than the hormone-positive cancer.
+Hormone-negative tumors are much more often diagnosed in women who have not yet gone through menopause; these neoplasms are not treated with hormonal drugs and grow faster than hormone-positive cancers.

-In addition, immunohistochemical classification of breast cancer reveals triple positive cancer (ER +, PgR + and HER2 +), which can be treated with hormonal agents and preparations with monoclonal antibodies designed to suppress the expression of HER2 receptors (Herceptin or Trastuzumab).
+In addition, the immunohistochemical classification of breast cancer distinguishes triple positive cancer (ER+, PgR+ and HER2+), which can be treated with hormonal agents and drugs with monoclonal antibodies designed to suppress the expression of HER2 receptors (Herceptin or Trastuzumab).

-A triple negative cancer (ER-, PgR-, HER2-), which is classified as a molecular basal subtype, is characteristic of young women with a mutant BRCA1 gene; the main drug treatment is carried out by cytostatics (chemotherapy).
+Triple negative cancer (ER-, PgR-, HER2-), which is classified as a molecular basal subtype, is typical for young women with a mutant BRCA1 gene; the main drug treatment is cytostatics (chemotherapy).

-In oncology, it is decided to decide on the appointment of treatment on the basis of all possible characteristics of the disease, which provides the doctor with each classification of breast cancer.
+In oncology, it is customary to make a decision on prescribing treatment based on all possible characteristics of the disease that each classification of breast cancer provides to the physician.

 Who to contact?